 Sanding can create a smoother surface to your finished prints.
 Sanding is especially good if you are planning to paint the object.
 Some 120 or 200 grit sand paper should do the trick for nearly every print.
 If you are fan of ABS, try sanding a print - it works really well with this material.

 3D printers are work horses - if you are constantly running your machine, bolts can sometimes come loose.
 Having a Hex Key Wrench Set on hand will provide quick fixes for your printer.
-Upgrades are a huge part of 3D printing as well, and a wrench set can make any installation or addon process much easier.
-Most machines are Metric, but we recommend having a set of both metric and standard on hand.
+Upgrades are a huge part of 3D printing as well, and a wrench set can make any installation or add on process much easier.
+Most machines are Metric, but we recommend having a set of both metric and standard on hand

-If you use a tool that we missed on this list, feel free to add it to the comments to share with the community.
+If you use a tool that we missed on this list, feel free to add it in the comments to share with the community.
 Anything that will make the process faster and easier is something we want to hear about.

 Get The Latest From MatterHackers